-Decimal fixed-point arithmetic
+Decimal numbers with fixed-point arithmetic

 decimalfp.Decimal instances are created by giving a value (default: 0) and a precision (i.e the number of fractional digits, default: None).